Written by Pamela Fagan Hutchins

 - 10 to 12: The Complete Ava Trilogy

-Submit the form below to request ALL FIVE AUDIOBOOKS in this series.
+Submit the form below to request ALL FOUR AUDIOBOOKS in this series.

 After listening, please rate each audiobook at Audible, and consider leaving a short review.
 Ratings and reviews help authors, narrators and audiobook listeners.